Dr Emily Baughan

 - Research group

 I am interested in supervising projects that relate to the history of popular politics, internationalist activism, NGOs, humanitarianism, development and human rights, feminism, the welfare state and childhood in Britain, the British Empire/Commonwealth and Europe in the 19th and 20th Centuries.
+I am also interested in students who like to examine local histories of Sheffield, especially the lives of care workers after the decline of Sheffield’s major industries.

 - Current Students